vidsgr/ApexRealTimeMultiSeriesTimelineReact/README.md

-This tiny project to demonstrate how to draw realtime multiseries charts using ApexCharts.
+This tiny project demonstrates how to draw realtime multiseries charts using ApexCharts.
 The demo offered at their website does not really have multiple series.
 And 'datetime' option for xaxis does not help either if you want to draw datapoints well within 5 minutes space.